 Included in the continued partnership with BFS, the NMB utilizes the electronic Contract Writing System, PRISM, to create purchase requisitions and orders for contracts and inter-agency agreements.
 A more streamlined RFP process, improved bid analysis, and further transforming contracting administration are just some of the benefits the NMB gains in using this system.
 It also ensures compliance with all applicable rules and regulations governing contracting.

-In FY 2020 the NMB continued its use of the Concur Government Edition (CGE) Travel Services.
+While travel was extremely limited in FY 2021 the NMB continued its use of the Concur Government Edition (CGE) Travel Services.
 Concur is a cloud-based expense and travel management software solution that provides an electronic process for travel authorizations, vouchers, and reimbursement to travelers, and reduces the overall per-ticket cost for travelers.